OneMadGypsy/fuzzquery/docs/source/tokens.rst

 Tokens
 ======

 Tokens are used to represent unknown/fuzzy data.
-A token's placement determines where a substitution, substitution & deletion or joining words may appear in the query.
+A token's placement determines where a substitution, substitution & deletion or joining ``terms`` may appear in the ``query``.

 Overview
 --------